 You will shortly receive a local debit card (betaalpas or more commonly known as PIN pas) which can be used to withdraw cash at ATMs (geldautomaat) and make chip and pin or contactless payments at retailers.
-The card is either Maestro or V-Pay branded as the old Dutch PIN branding has been phased out.
-Contactless payments can be made for small transactions under €25.
+The card is either Maestro (Mastercard) or V-Pay (Visa) branded as the old Dutch PIN branding has been phased out.

-The card also allows international transactions – Euro currency withdrawals in the eurozone are generally free but you will be charged for foreign currency (non-euro) transactions.
+The debit card also allows international transactions – Euro currency withdrawals in the eurozone are generally free but you will be charged for foreign currency (non-euro) transactions.

-Expect a monthly charge for running a current account and debit card – this will range from about €1.30 to €7 per month, depending on additional services included in your banking package.
+Expect a monthly charge for running a current account and debit card – this will range from about €2 to €7 per month, depending on additional services included in your banking package.
 Credit cards in the Netherlands are slowly becoming more accepted though a number of Dutch retailers still won’t accept them.

 Note that due to issues with international fraud, Dutch banks default the debit cards for use only within Europe.
 You must (temporarily) set it to “worldwide use” using internet/mobile banking if you want to make withdrawals outside Europe.
 You can also change the maximum daily withdrawal amount which is generally set at either €250 or €500 per day.